Updated July 24, 2019

 Six Key Reasons To Cut Risk

-Drawdowns are a critical piece of every Full Market Cycle and there are six key reasons why they matter:
+Drawdowns are a critical piece of every full market cycle (see What Is A Full Market Cycle and Why Should I Care?) and there are six key reasons why they matter:

 - Drawdowns must be fully recovered before the portfolio can return to growth.

 - Investors approaching, or in retirement, may not have the luxury of the years required to recover losses.

 - Drawdowns are a key measure of investment risk relative to the investor’s risk tolerance.
 Is your tolerance for portfolio loss before throwing in the towel: 10%?
 20%?
 30%?
 40%?
 50%?

 - If you sell out when the drawdown exceeds your tolerance level, how and when will you get back in?

 - Drawdowns are a key measure of the portfolio manager’s effectiveness in controlling risk.

 - Drawdowns play a key role in calculating what I refer to as the Sustainable Withdrawal Rate (see What Can I Take Out When I'm Retired?) for a portfolio

 Effective portfolio management must avoid large drawdowns.
 A portfolio that has suffered through a 55% Maximum Drawdown, as seen for the S&P 500 during the 2007-2009 Bear Market, must more than double in value to restore portfolio value.
 Further, you must have the time available to wait for the market to recover, which becomes particularly challenging if you are retired and making regular withdrawals.

 Tactical Asset Allocation is a dynamic management strategy which begins with a basket of low-cost, passive index funds.
 The fund basket consists of a range of asset classes including equities, fixed income, and commodities as well as numerous sub-classes within each asset class.